dm2791/Optimal-strategy-and-benefit-of-non-continuous-therapy/README.md

 </ul>

 Notes: <br> -for file "Fig3andSupp4_examples.m", graph output will look slightly different from graph in the paper figure each time it is run, because each iteration of the code has a  random element.

+Background Codes: <br> -Scripts and functions used to generate simulation data